daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 In this diagram, packets are first stored in queues determined with RSS.
 The hypervisor acquires these stored packets and performs L2 switching to route them to appropriate VMs.
-This switching imposes substantial load to the host.
+This switching imposes a substantial load on the host.

-With VMDq enabled, igb automatically performs this switching, and assigns packets to different queues accordingly, reducing the load of the host:
+With VMDq enabled, igb automatically performs this switching and assigns packets to different queues accordingly, reducing the load of the host:

 {% comment %}
 ~~~ mermaid